da3dsoul/Additional-Buildcraft-Objects/README.md

 ### Ender Storage
 Simply an Ender Chest for Buildcraft.
-Adding an insertion pipe to an ender chest allows putting items in.
-Right-clicking on the insertion pipe when connected opens the bc Ender Chest for easy of use and debugging purposes, for that "where'd all my items go?" moment.
+Adding an insertion pipe to an ender chest allows putting items in it.
+Right-clicking on the insertion pipe when connected opens the BC Ender Chest for ease of use and debugging purposes, for that "where'd all my items go?" moment.

 * Insertion: